JLPinthecity/JLPinthecity.github.io/_posts/2018-11-08-a_guide_to_ruby_yield_for_when_you_feel_kind_of_lost.markdown

    puts “now we are back in the method” end

-yielding { puts “the method has yielded to the block! }
+yielding { puts “the method has yielded to the block!" }

 =>
 the program is executing the code inside the method